Christovis/Christovis.github.io/about.md

 title: About
 ---

-**Hello,**
-I am a PostDoc at the <a href="https://ibed.uva.nl/">Institute for Biodiversity and Ecosystem Dynamics</a> and the <a href="https://ias.uva.nl/">Institute for Advanced Study</a> where I help to set up the <a href="https://polder.center/">POLDER Center</a> for policy decision-support and evidence-based reasoning.
+My research aims to uncover and design mathematical modelling methodologies for policy decision making.
+In this pursue, I aim to carefully find it's places of applicability without pushing the ideology of an expansive, invasive, and messianic 'computational universalism' [[1]](#1)).
+As every decision is a medium of power and of stratification, developing a framework that truly respects epistemic pluralism has to start at the bottom.

+The bottom, in my case, are cyberinfrastructures which set "the invisible rules that determine the spaces of our everyday life", as the social geographer Keller Easterling writes [[2]](#2)).
+Here, [my work](https://christovis.github.io//research/2021-01-18-internet-governance) on internet governance makes the production of digital infrastructures more transparent and accountable.

+Embedded within these cyberinfrastructures are digital platforms on which my everyday research practices depend in many ways (such as finding and gathering data to evaluate and validate mathematical models, identifying relevant literature, and publishing results).
+Platforms can be identified as a key driver of a significant shift in our epistemic infrastructure that is currently underway (Celia Lury 2021, [[3]](#3)).
+Here, [my work](https://christovis.github.io//research/2020-11-01-dppp) on digital platforms for political participation investigates the reshaping of urban issues.

-As part of a interdisciplinary group, I am working on new methodologies:
+To account for tacit knowledges beyond data-driven logics I am working on new methodologies:
 - Starting with the creation of conceptual models in the form of causal loop diagrams (CLD) that store qualitative expert knowledge which has been gathered through group model building (GMB).
 - Turning the conceptual model, represented through the CLD, into a computational model, represented though a system dynamics models (SDM).
 - The created SDM can then be further refined by replacing links with more complex computational methods, such as agent-based models (ABM).
 These will be developed in the context of the energy transition in the Netherlands through the <a href="https://ias.uva.nl/research/coupled-human-and-natural-systems/future-of-energy/future-of-energy.html">Future of Energy</a> network and various governmental and industrial partners.
+As part of this work I am participant in the [Open Energy Modelling Initiative](https://openmod-initiative.org/), which promotes transparency and openness in energy system modelling.

 Previously, I was at the <a href="https://www.dur.ac.uk/idas/">Institute for Data Science</a> and the <a href="http://www.icc.dur.ac.uk/">Institute for Computational Cosmology</a>, where I obtained my Phd under the supervision of <a href="https://www.dur.ac.uk/physics/staff/profiles/?username=shpd91">Baojiu Li</a> and <a href="https://www.dur.ac.uk/physics/staff/profiles/?username=lpcb73">Richard Massey</a>.
 This work was made possible through the <a href="https://ddis.physics.dur.ac.uk/">STFC/CDT</a> scholarship.